-Copy Edited by George Jung
+Copy Edited by George Jong

 Saturday, October 20th, 2024, marked the New York Liberty’s first ever WNBA title in franchise history, overcoming the Minnesota Lynx 67-62.
 Their road to glory was especially rewarding, after nearly three decades and four finals appearances without a title.
 Finals MVP Jonquel Jones (who scored 17 points against them in the championship game) became a beacon of resilience and transformation among professional sports.
 Not only was the title special, but it ended a half a century drought for the city, the last professional basketball title coming in 1973 with the New York Knicks.